 Shopping for life insurance can be a deeply personal experience.
 It is, after all, your family that you want to protect.
-We asked Robert Bland, chairman and founder of Life Quotes, Inc., GEICO’s life-insurance partner, for five things to ask yourself before making one of the most important purchases of your life.
+We asked Robert Bland, chairman and founder of Life Quotes, Inc., a GEICO partner, for five questions to ask about life insurance before making one of the most important purchases of your life.
+Continue reading to learn life insurance tips and what you should consider asking.

 2. How much coverage do I need?

-How much is enough can be a tough but crucial question to answer.
+How much life insurance you need can be a tough but crucial question to answer.
 The industry benchmark is 10 times your annual income, but that can vary depending on your personal circumstances.
 “How would your family make ends meet if your paychecks stopped coming in?
 Imagine what amount of money would be needed to replace your income each year for the next 20 to 30 years.”

 Consider other outstanding large debts such as your mortgage; you’ll want to add that amount to your coverage as well.
 “It’s a good idea to have enough life insurance to cover any debts, like your home mortgage, and then add a little extra coverage to the policy that leaves your family a nest egg.”